Exponentiation in JavaScript

 Exponentiation is a fundamental mathematical operation.
 And, in JavaScript, exponentiation can be performed using the ** operator or the Math.pow() method.

-In this article, we knew how to use both, the ** operator and the Math.pow() method.
+In this article, we learned how to use both the ** operator and the Math.pow() method.

-Then, we knew that there are no big differences between them, so it is up to you to use either of them.
+Then, we knew that there were no big differences between them, so it is up to you to use either of them.

 Think about it